 - The southwest boundary is the outside edge of the track indicated with green paint on boundary trees and wooden posts that may be offset by a short distance.

-- The northwest boundary is the outside edge of the track indicated with green paint on boundary trees and wooden posts that may be offset by a short distance.
+- The northwest boundary is the inside edge of the track indicated with green paint on boundary trees and wooden posts that may be offset by a short distance.

 - The sporting rights are owned and included in the sale.
 They are not let.

 - There is a historic exception to this where a named person in the title document could enter the property to take fox, however we believe this is unlikely to be exercised.

 - The mineral rights are owned and included in the sale except as reserved by statute.